AndreaNathansen/protein-prompt-tuning/README.md

 For setup, you can reconstruct our conda environment by the `environment.yaml` file.

 ## Models
-This implementation currently support ProtGPT2 ([Ferruz et al. ProtGPT2 is a deep unsupervised language model for protein design.](https://doi.org/10.1038/s41467-022-32007-7)) and RITA ([Hesslow et al. RITA: a Study on Scaling Up Generative Protein Sequence Models.](https://arxiv.org/abs/2205.05789)).
+This implementation currently supports ProtGPT2 ([Ferruz et al. ProtGPT2 is a deep unsupervised language model for protein design.](https://doi.org/10.1038/s41467-022-32007-7)) and RITA ([Hesslow et al. RITA: a Study on Scaling Up Generative Protein Sequence Models.](https://arxiv.org/abs/2205.05789)).
 See `mkultra/tuning.py` for implementation details.

 ## Training
 Training scripts for RITA and ProtGPT2 are `RITA_prompt_tuning.py` and `ProtGPT2_prompt_tuning.py`, respectively.
 They can be configured with parameters specified in a JSON config, see `training_configs/` folder and the Trainer documentation in `mkultra/trainers.py`.
+You can enable memory tracking during training, but this makes the training slower.
 The training configurations in `training_configs/` are the ones that we used for our paper.

+TODO: add memory and epoch time tracking configs

 An example notebook for training a prompt for RITA is `RITA_prompt_tuning_example.ipynb`, open in Colab [here](https://colab.research.google.com/github/AndreaNathansen/protein-prompt-tuning/blob/main/RITA_prompt_tuning_example.ipynb).